Influenza Pseudovirus Reagents for Neutralization Assays and More

 Influenza B Victoria

-Related product: TiterSafe is a ready-to-use reagent that can substitute for live influenza virus in your existing hemagglutination inhibition (HAI) assay.
+Related product: Influenza TiterSafe™ Particles are a ready-to-use reagent that readily substitutes for live influenza virus in your existing hemagglutination inhibition (HAI) assay.
+It’s a time-saving, safer alternative for vaccine developers running traditonal potency assays.

-Consistent & Easy Neutralization Assays
+Consistent & Easy Influenza Neutralization Assays

 Reporter Virus Particles (RVPs) provide highly reproducible and specific neutralization data to support your research.